brandonbloch/posm/README.md

 the page content are reflected on save, and what you see is EXACTLY what you get.
 So far it's an extremely simple editor, but it's great.
 There's also an option to toggle the page code editor, for cases where someone may want to manually tweak the HTML output of the visual editor, or maybe just paste in code for some embeddable content.

+## Damn easy templating

+Writing templates for most themable websites isn't that hard, but I thought I could make it even easier.
+Writing a template for POSM is dead simple, and I plan to write an API reference so that all functions that are available for calling in a template are well-documented and easy to access.
+Until then, see an existing template for examples of how easy it is to create a POSM site.

+## No database?

+The owner of the website shouldn't have their content tied to a database just for ease of editing.
+With POSM, the content is kept in the installation directory, so POSM can be moved around from server to server without needing to migrate database tables.

+It also means that you can edit the files yourself, if you prefer to use a different code editor.
+Just edit the file in place as you would edit a static HTML file.